ajosuemendez/print-it/README.md

 LOGGING__LOGLEVEL__MICROSOFT=Information
 ```

-5. If you have downloaded the VS code extension then you can start the service by clicking the play button in VS Code.
-Make sure to first open the Programm.cs in PrintIt.Servicehost.csproj and then click play.
+5. Open the Programm.cs in PrintIt.Servicehost.csproj and then click on the play button in the upper right side (You must have installed the VS Code plugin C# Dev Kit).

-If everything is good then the application should be listening on port [7000](http://localhost:7000/).
+6. Wait a few seconds until you see that the application is listening on port [7000](http://localhost:7000/).

 ## Test API with SWAGGER